obulat/zeyrek/README.rst

 Zeyrek is a partial port of Zemberek library to Python for lemmatizing and analyzing Turkish language words.
-It is not ready for use yet.
+It is in alpha stage, and the API will probably change.

 * Free software: MIT license